exbotanical/resonant/README.md

 });
 ```

 The effect will be invoked immediately.
 Next, the effect is cached and tracks `r` as a reactive dependency.
-Any time `r.x` or `r.y` change, the effect will run.
+Any time `r.x` or `r.y` is mutated, the effect will run.

-This works with branching and nested conditionals; if the effect encounters new properties by way of conditional logic, it tracks them as dependencies.
+This paradigm works with branching and nested conditionals; if the effect encounters new properties by way of conditional logic, it tracks them as dependencies.

 ```ts
 const r = resonant({